ashish-yadav11/dwmblocks/README.md

 # dwmblocks

-Modular status monitor for dwm written in C with features including clickability, cursor hinting and color.
+Modular status monitor for dwm written in C with features including signaling, clickability, cursor hinting and color.

 # Usage